bigbang/bigbang-client-js/README.md

 ### **client.getClientId**():

-Get your unique clientId.
+Your unique identifier for this session.
 This identifies you to the server and to other users.

-** Returns ** `string` clientid
+**Returns** `string` clientId

 ### **client.getChannel**(channelName)